AndrewAPAC/AndrewAPAC/README.md

 # Hi there, I'm Andrew 👋

 ## About Me
-- 🌍 Based in Indonesia
+- 🌍 Based in Indonesia (GMT+8)
-- 🐍 Python developer focused on infrastructure automation
+- 🐍 Python developer focused on infrastructure automation and monitoring
 - 🔧 Building tools for monitoring, reporting, and DevOps workflows
 - 📊 Experience with databases, monitoring systems, and operational tooling (and much more)